Foster Care Case Specialist

 Manages all aspects of cases in Foster Care.
+Assists clients in learning necessary life skills to live cooperatively and independently in the community.
 Works with the court system, families, funding resources, schools, and other community resources.
 Prepares required reports and ensures all relevant parties are informed of clients’ needs, goals and treatment progress on a timely basis.

 - Bachelors Degree in Social Work, Psychology or related Human Services field